Notice of Privacy Practice

 This Notice of Privacy Practices describes how Anchor Counseling Center may use and disclose your protected health information (PHI) for purposes of treatment, payment and health care operations, and for other purposes that are permitted or required by law.

-I. OUR RESPONSIBILITIES
+I. OUR RESPONSIBILITIES:

-Protected health information (PHI) is demographic and individually identifiable health information that will or may identify the patient and relates to the patient’s past, present or future physical or mental health or condition and related health care services.
+II.
+WHAT IS “PROTECTED HEALTH INFORMATION” (PHI)?Protected health information (PHI) is demographic and individually identifiable health information that will or may identify the patient and relates to the patient’s past, present or future physical or mental health or condition and related health care services.

-Under federal law, we are permitted to use and disclose personal health information without authorization for treatment, payment and health care operations.
+USES AND DISCLOSURES OF INFORMATIONUnder federal law, there are times when we are permitted to use and disclose personal health information without authorization for treatment, payment and health care operations.
+Most of the time, we require a written statement authorizing the release of information, or a court order.
+For instance:

-Health care operations include activities such as communications among health care providers, conducting quality assessment and improvement activities; evaluating the qualifications, competence, and performance of health care professionals; training future health care professionals; other related services that may be a benefit to you such as case management and care coordination; contracting with insurance companies: conducting medical review and auditing services; compiling and analyzing information in anticipation of or for use in legal proceedings; and general administrative and business functions.
+III.
+WHAT DOES “HEALTH CARE OPERATIONS” INCLUDE?Health care operations include activities such as communications among health care providers, conducting quality assessment and improvement activities; evaluating the qualifications, competence, and performance of health care professionals; training future health care professionals; other related services that may be a benefit to you such as case management and care coordination; contracting with insurance companies: conducting medical review and auditing services; compiling and analyzing information in anticipation of or for use in legal proceedings; and general administrative and business functions.

 IV.
 HOW IS MEDICAL INFORMATION USED?